folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "My cup runneth over with nonsense" > subsection

-* The phrase “my cup runneth over” is a reference to a poem called Psalm 23 in which King David reflects on how the Lord takes care of him, provides what he needs, and keeps him safe from danger even in the “presence of his enemies.”
+* The phrase “my cup runneth over” is a reference to a poem called Psalm 23, in which King David reflects on how the Lord takes care of him, provides what he needs, and keeps him safe from danger even in the “presence of his enemies.”

-  * ***You prepare a table before me in the presence of my enemies.**
+  * ***You prepare a table before me
+  in the presence of my enemies.**
   You anoint my head with oil.
   **My cup runs over**.
   Surely goodness and loyal love will follow me all the days of my life,
   and **I will live** in the house of the LORD **forever**.*
   -Psalm 23:4-6

-* In Psalm 23, King David expresses a deep trust in God’s protection which allows him to sit at a table and drink wine from a cup even while his enemies are around him.
-This trust in God’s protection leads David to a peaceful disposition which is a clear contrast with Kendrick who seems convinced the he must deal with his enemies himself throughout “Watch the Party Die” and throughout the battle with Drake.
+* In Psalm 23, King David expresses a deep trust in God’s protection, which allows him to sit at a table and drink wine from a cup even while his enemies are around him.
+This trust in God’s protection leads David to a peaceful disposition, which is a clear contrast with Kendrick, who seems convinced that he must deal with his enemies himself throughout “Watch the Party Die” and throughout the battle with Drake.

 * The fact that Lecrae says his cup “runs over with nonsense” puts an interesting twist on Psalm 23.
-This twist seems to suggest a very different dynamic where he does not have the sense to trust the Lord in the presence of his enemies.
+This twist seems to suggest a very different dynamic, where he does not have the sense to trust the Lord in the presence of his enemies.

-* The lack of sense might be due to Lecrae being emotionally dysregulated, not being able to think clearly or making bad decisions after drinking alcohol.
-Lecrae has more recently quit drinking alcohol for his own health and well being, which is something that he has talked about openly in a few interviews and podcast episodes.
+* The lack of sense might be due to Lecrae being emotionally dysregulated, not being able to think clearly, or making bad decisions after drinking alcohol.
+Lecrae has more recently quit drinking alcohol for his own health and well-being, which is something that he has talked about openly in a few interviews and podcast episodes.

-* Given that Lecrae already mentioned how he used his trauma to "pay the wages", Lecrae could also be building on this idea of using alcohol as an unhealthy way to deal with personal pain.
+* Given that Lecrae already mentioned how he used his trauma to "pay the wages," Lecrae could also be building on this idea of using alcohol as an unhealthy way to deal with personal pain.

 {{< /details >}}